51390/ecap-stream/README.md

 The `modulePath` configuration parameter must be passed to eCap-stream, so it can find the client module implementation.
 This varies depending on the eCap host eCap-stream is to run on, so we will provide an example for configuring the [Squid](http://www.squid-cache.org/) proxy server.
-Always refer to the host documentation you want to use eCap-stream with.
+Always refer to the documentation for the host you want to use eCap-stream with.

 Example Squid configuration (squid.conf):